Math 1-pager

 and y

-and does not support concentrated liquidity.
+without support for concentrated liquidity.

 .
 You can compute the sqrt_ratio